jayshozie/ceng240/notes4newbies/W02-intro-to-algorithms-and-programming-languages.md

 Imagine you're writing a complex novel in English.
 Before anyone can read it, you need to translate the entire book into another language, say, French.
-This translation process meticulous; every word, every sentence, every grammatical rule must be perfectly converted.
-Once the whole book is ttranslated, it becomes a standalone French novel.
-You can then distribbute this French version, and anyone who speaks French can read it directly, quickly, without needing the original English text or the translator present.
+This translation process is meticulous; every word, every sentence, every grammatical rule must be perfectly converted.
+Once the whole book is translated, it becomes a standalone French novel.
+You can then distribute this French version, and anyone who speaks French can read it directly, quickly, without needing the original English text or the translator present.

 This is very similar to how a compiled programming language works.
 When you write code in a compiled language (e.g., C, C++, or Go), you first run it